Conorjbr/Oliver-St-John-Gogarty/README.md

 ### Useful links

-Added as simple list of clickable links for users to explore the subject further.
+Added as a simple list of clickable links for users to explore the subject further.

 ### Audio clip